-LGBTIQ organisations Minus 18 and Equality Australia have delivered a 55,000 signature Change.org petition to federal senators calling for students and teachers to be protected from religious discrimination.
+LGBTIQ organisations Minus 18 and Equality Australia recently delivered a petition to federal senators calling for the protection of students and teachers from religious school discrimination.

-The petition comes ahead of an Senate vote this week on a Labor bill to scrap exemptions allowing religious schools to discriminate against students on the basis of sexual orientation, gender identity or intersex status.
-Today, an inquiry into the bill will be tabled in the Senate.
+The petition comes ahead of a Senate vote this week.
+The Senate will vote on a Labor bill to scrap exemptions allowing religious schools to discriminate against students.
+Currently, the bill allows discrimination on the basis of sexual orientation, gender identity or intersex status.
+Today will see an inquiry into the bill tabled in the Senate.

-“The message is clear: overwhelmingly Australians believe that all students and teachers deserve to be protected from discrimination.”
+“The message is clear: overwhelmingly Australians believe that all students and teachers deserve to protection from discrimination.”

-A group of LGBTIQ young people joined advocates to hand the petition to Senators Penny Wong, Louise Pratt, Janet Rice and Tim Storer in Canberra on Wednesday.
+A group of LGBTIQ young people also joined the advocates.
+They handed the petition to Senators Penny Wong, Louise Pratt, Janet Rice and Tim Storer in Canberra earlier this week.

 “The legislation that emerges from the building around me has the power to shape the tone of society and, when you’re young and LGBT+, that tone isn’t always friendly,” 18-year-old Oscar Kaspi-Crutchett said.

-“It’s vital that the parliament acts now and doesn’t delay to deliver on the commitments that were made last year to keep students safe at school,” Ms Brown said.
+“It’s vital that the parliament acts now and doesn’t delay to deliver on the commitments made last year.

 “We know we have support in the parliament [and] we’re here today to call on our supporters to do the right thing to keep students and teachers safe at school.”